Yoan98/code-block/README.md

 ## docker-compose
 There are some .yml files,they can help you build local web,like gitlab,jenkins...
 ## shell
-- DevOps
+- DevOps.sh
     The script that check your current container whether it's running , then stop container which you choose if that running.
 ## docker
 - Dockerfile